ideaspaper/restclient/README.md

 **Features:**

-- **Interactive prompting**: Each run prompts for all parameters via a TUI form (default behavior)
+- **Interactive prompting**: Each run prompts for all parameters via a TUI form
 - **Secret inputs**: Use `{{:param!secret}}` for masked password-style input
-- **Session persistence**: Values are saved to session for optional reuse
-- **Use cached values**: Use `--use-cached` flag to skip prompting and reuse session values
-- **Unique per URL pattern**: Different endpoints maintain separate values
+- **Unique per request**: Values are collected fresh on every execution
 - **Duplicate handling**: Same parameter name used multiple times prompts once

 **Basic Examples:**